 - Purpose, Hypothesis, and Methods of Research.

 - Capabilities: Indicate the identities, capabilities, and credentials of investigators as well as any participating institutions.
-Include contact information for principal investigator.
+Include contact information for the principal investigator.

 - Budget: Include a specific request for funds that includes permanent hard equipment, statistical analyses, consumable equipment, salaries to staff, and other direct expenses.
 No more than 20% of the total budget can be allocated for indirect costs.

 - Hard equipment purchases should not exceed $5,000.